 The visual identity standards are the tangible attributes of the CAC brand.
 This is our logo, colour palette, typefaces, graphic elements and photography.
 The tangible attributes support the intangible brand platform attributes.

-Take note of these brand style updates
+Take note of these brand style attributes

-- 1. The name of the association is now an element of the logo lockup. - 2.
-The logo is always bilingual; it is available in both a vertical (primary) and horizontal (secondary) lockup. - 3.
-Previously, the primary logo included a tagline.
-The tagline has been removed from the logo.
+- 1. The name of the association is an element of the logo lockup. - The logo is always bilingual; it is available in both a vertical (primary) and horizontal (secondary) lockup. - 3.
+The English text is always placed above the French text.

-The CAC Branding Standards
+The CAC Brand Standards